search results

 EDWARD ORME’S DRAMATIC COLLECTION OF 40 SUPERB HAND-COLORED AQUATINTS ILLUSTRATING EVENTS OF THE NAPOLEONIC WARS

-(NAPOLEON) ORME, Edward, editor.
+ORME, Edward, editor.
 Historic, Military and Naval Anecdotes of Personal Valor.
-London, circa 1835.
+London, 1819.

-First edition, second issue, of this vivid visual documentation of notable British victories, with 40 beautifully hand-colored aquatints, including extraordinary views of the Battle of Waterloo, Napoleon’s Russian campaign and the Battle of Trafalgar.
-Attractively bound. $7800.
+First edition, first issue, of this vivid visual documentation of notable British victories, with 40 beautifully hand-colored aquatints, including extraordinary views of the Battle of Waterloo, Napoleon’s Russian campaign and the Battle of Trafalgar. $7500.

 Read More